Tomoneill98/Tomoneill98/README.md

 # About Me

 Hello and welcome to my GitHub!
-I am a junior software developer excited to make the transition into the tech industry.
-Please see below and have a look at some of the work I have produced whilst on my journey to learning how to code!
+My name is Tom and I am a Junior Software Developer.
+Please see below and have a look at some of the work I have produced!

 ## Skills